Houston Portrait Photographer

 I can make powerful executives look like real humans; and I can make real humans look even better.
 I also take pretty good headshots.

-Styles of Portrait Photography
+Portrait Photography Styles

 - Studio Portraits - photographs of individuals and families using special studio lighting.
 These photos are typically taken at my studio although I sometimes work on location.